-Listed portable fire extinguishers shall be provided in every tent, canopy, air-supported, air-inflated or tensioned membrane structure as follows:
+Listed portable fire extinguishers shall be provided in every temporary tent, canopy or membrane structure (air-supported, air-inflated, or tensioned membrane) as follows:

-- 1. 200-500 square feet of floor area: One 2-A:10-B:C rated portable fire extinguisher.
-501-1000 square feet of floor area: Two 2-A:10-B:C rated portable fire extinguisher.
-Each additional 2000 square feet of floor area or fraction thereof: One 2-A:10-B:C rated portable fire extinguisher. - 2.
-At least one 40-B:C rated portable fire extinguisher shall be provided for each kitchen, mess hall, power generator or transformer and at locations where flammable and combustible liquids are used, stored or dispensed, and as required by the Fire Marshal. - 3.
+- 1. 200-500 square feet of floor area: One 2-A:10-B:C rated portable fire extinguisher. - 501-1000 square feet of floor area: Two 2-A:10-B:C rated portable fire extinguishers.

+Each additional 2000 square feet of floor area or fraction thereof: One 2-A:10-B:C rated portable fire extinguisher.

+- 2. As required by the Fire Marshal, at least one 40-B:C rated portable fire extinguisher shall be provided for each kitchen, mess hall, power generator or transformer at locations where flammable and combustible liquids are used, stored or dispensed. - 3.
 All fire extinguishers shall have a current annual inspection tag by an approved licensed fire protection equipment company. - 4.
-Portable fire extinguishers shall be maintained in a fully charged and operable condition. - Portable fire extinguishers shall be conspicuously located where they will be readily accessible and immediately available in the event of fire.
+Portable fire extinguishers shall be maintained in a fully charged and operable condition. - 5.
+Portable fire extinguishers shall be conspicuously located where they will be readily accessible and immediately available in the event of fire.
 Preferably they shall be located along normal unobstructed paths of travel, including exits from areas.

-22.6.2 Fire protection equipment.
+22.6.2 Fire protection equipment

-Fire hose lines, water supplies and other auxiliary fire equipment shall be maintained at the site in such numbers and sizes as required by the Fire Marshal.
+Fire hose lines, water supplies, and other auxiliary fire equipment shall be maintained at the site and in such numbers and sizes as required by the Fire Marshal.